dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1614: The "war on terror" has harmed civil liberties.
+### T1614: "War on terror" erodes fundamental rights and freedoms.

 |Support|
 |---|